USS BREMERTON – SSN698

 A modern submariner lives within a cylindrical hull about a football field’s length, sharing that space with a nuclear reactor, equipment compactly designed into every area, enough weaponry to cause enormous destruction, and over a hundred other modern day unsung heroes of the Silent Service who were insane enough to volunteer to serve in such an environment.

-As of the writing of this article, USS Bremerton (SSN698) has the honor of being the oldest active duty submarine in the US Navy.
+As of the writing of this article, USS Bremerton (SSN698) has the honor of being the longest-serving active duty submarine in the US Navy.
 Commissioned on March 28, 1981.
 She is a Los Angeles 688-Class Fast Attack submarine.
 For those of you who are unfamiliar with modern Navy submarines there are two basic types, an attack submarine is used to function in many different roles and the Fleet Ballistic Missile (FBM) submarine like the USS Ohio (SSBN-726).
 The Ohio-Class was originally designed to serve as one of three arms of the strategic defense Triad, being the platform for the Trident InterContinental Ballistic Missile.
 We call these big strategic missile carrying submarines “Boomers”.

 Attack Boat sailors tend to be saltier than their boomer counterparts, just because.
 Well, just because we train and tend to operate to investigate and engage rather than disengage and hide from anything and everything.
 It takes a different attitude to look for trouble rather than avoiding it.
 One documentary that studied successful British attack submarine captains, determined that one trait that seem to stand out above all else was aggressiveness.